BackEndTea/Blog/_posts/2018-06-28-autoreview-testing.md

     }
 },
 ```
-We the append the relative path, starting in the src folder, and replace our directory separators with a `\`, to turn it into its namespace.
+We then append the relative path, starting in the src folder, and replace our directory separators with a `\`, to turn it into its namespace.
 If the relative path is empty, its directly in the src folder, we do not add another `\` since its already after the vendor namespace, otherwise,
 we add a new `\`, and then finally we append the name of the file, without its suffix.
 Which should turn into our class name.